Saratoga County Child Support Lawyer

 Calculating Child Support Orders

 While, as a generality, 17 percent of the noncustodial parent’s income must go towards child support if they only have one child to support (and 25 percent if they have two), the court looks at the financial situation of each parent as well.
 If the noncustodial parent is making below-poverty wages, or less than New York’s Self-Support Reserve level of $16,038 per year, the noncustodial parent will only be forced to pay $25 or $50 per month, respectively.
 Additionally, if the noncustodial and custodial parents’ income is above $143,000, the court may alter the percentage.
-An experienced child support attorney can help you reach a fair child support court order, whether you are the custodial or noncustodial parent.
+An experienced child support attorney in Saratoga County can help you reach a fair child support court order, whether you are the custodial or noncustodial parent.
 However, it should be noted that even if the custodial parent can financially provide for their child by themselves, they too are entitled to child support from the noncustodial parent.

 Modification of Child Support